 13 Oct How to Save a Dying Oak Tree

-Do you have a post oak tree, a Shumard oak tree, or another species of an oak tree on your property?
+Do you have a live oak tree, a Shumard oak tree, or another species of an oak tree on your property?
 Do you suspect that your lovely oak tree is, unfortunately, a dying tree?
 If so, our dying post oak tree arborists are here for you.
-If you have an oak tree dying, we can come to your property to evaluate the dying tree, determine if there’s any chance of saving it, and if necessary, perform tree removal tree services to prevent tree diseases like oak wilt from spreading throughout your property.
+If you have an oak tree dying, we can come to your property to evaluate the dying tree, determine if there’s any chance of saving it, and, if necessary, perform tree removal tree services to prevent tree diseases like oak wilt from spreading throughout your property.

 What Oak Tree Diseases Cause Dying Trees?

 When it comes to oak trees, such as Shumard oak trees, or other oak tree species, there are two main tree diseases that you need to look out for: oak leaf blisters and oak wilt.
 But they aren’t both deadly

 - About Oak Leaf Blisters

 Thankfully, oak leaf blisters don’t create dying trees.
 However, this tree disease should still be taken seriously.

 Oak leaf blisters occur on post oak trees, Shumard oak trees, and other oak tree species when a fungus known as Taphrina caerulescens infects the tree.
 This fungal infection causes telltale symptoms, including circular, red blister areas on the upper surfaces of the tree’s leaves.
 These blisters are raised from the leaf surface.
 The spots may initially appear in a variety of colors, including bright green or yellow.
 However, as time goes on, the spots generally turn brown in color.